 - Click Save.

-Users can always change their password or update personalised settings by clicking on the user icon on the upper right-hand side of the menu bar, then clicking “Settings”.
+Users can always change their password or update personalized settings by clicking on the user icon on the upper right-hand side of the menu bar, then clicking “Settings”.

 Edit a Core User